 Waterfalls are classified into 10 different types depending on the way they descend.
 Some prime examples are Punchbowl Waterfalls, Plunge Waterfalls, Multi-step Waterfalls, Horsetail Waterfalls, Frozen Waterfalls, Fan Waterfalls, Chutes, Cataracts, Cascades, and Block Waterfalls.

-The Multi-step Waterfall is one of the most beautiful forms of falls due to their series of waterfalls dropping water onto one sunken pool after another as in a tiered manner, creating a scenery of several pools with their own waterfalls.
-Morocco has the Ouzoud Falls, Japan has its Fukuroda Falls, Estonia has its Jagala Falls, and Iceland has Dettifoss, Gullfoss, and Selfoss.
-Plitvice Lakes National Park in Croatia has its own multi-step falls which is called “falling lakes.”
+The Multi-step Waterfall is one of the most beautiful forms of waterfalls and consists of a series of consecutive waterfalls dropping water one after another in a tiered manner onto a sunken pool, thereby creating a scenery of several pools with their falls.
+A notable example of this type of waterfall is the Ebor Falls, located on the Guy Fawkes River, in the New England region of New South Wales, Australia.
+Other significant waterfalls of this type include: the Ouzoud Falls in Morocco, Fukuroda Falls in Japan, Jagala Falls in Estonia and the Dettifoss, Gullfoss, and Selfoss falls in Iceland.
+Plitvice Lakes National Park in Croatia has its multi-step falls, which are known as “falling lakes”.

-The Chute Waterfall is a pressurized waterfall which is the result of a large volume of water going through a very narrow passage that creates a very strong waterfall current.
-A good example is the Three Chutes Falls located in the Tenaya Creek area of Yosemite in California, United States.
-Egan Chute on the York River is another example, located in Egan Chutes Provincial Park in Canada.
+The Chute Waterfall is a pressurized waterfall which is the result of a large volume of water going through a very narrow passage, thereby creating a very strong waterfall current.
+Notable examples includes The Three Chutes Falls located in the Tenaya Creek area of Yosemite in California, United States; and the Egan Chute on the York River located in Egan Chutes Provincial Park in Canada.

 The Cascade Waterfall has a series of rock levels on which it falls.
-It is also one of the more beautiful and gentle types of falls.
-Uganda has the Murchison Falls, China has the Hukou Falls, Iceland has the Barnafossar Falls, Norway has the Kjosfossen Falls, Austria has the Krimmler Falls, and India has its famous Monkey Falls located in the Indira Gandhi National Park.
-The latter waterfall has a notably gentle water flow.
+It is also one of the most beautiful and gentle types of falls.
+Examples of such types of waterfall include the Murchison Falls in Uganda, the Hukou Falls in China, the Barnafossar Falls in Iceland, the Kjosfossen Falls in Norway, the Krimmler Falls in Austria, and the famous Monkey Falls located in the Indira Gandhi National Park, Tamil Nadu, India.

-The Block Waterfall is also a thunderous form of falls.
-It flows down its waterline from a wide river or stream.
-The Blue Nile Falls in Ethiopia is a good example.
-Cambodia has the Ka Choung Falls, Iceland has the Faxi Falls, Switzerland has the Rhine Falls, Turkey has the Manavgat Fall, Canada has the Bow Falls and the Niagara Falls, while the U.S. has the Rainbow Falls in Montana, and the sister American Falls and Niagara Falls along the U.S.-Canada border in New York.
+Often referred to as “rectangular waterfall”, the Block Waterfall is another thunderous form of waterfall.
+In this type of waterfall, the water flows down from a wide river or stream.
+Notable examples include The Blue Nile Falls in Ethiopia; the Ka Choung Falls in Cambodia; the Faxi Falls in Iceland; the Rhine Falls in Switzerland; the Manavgat Fall in Turkey; and the Bow Falls and the Niagara Falls in Canada.
+The United States has the Rainbow Falls in Montana, and the sister American Falls and Niagara Fall along the U.S.-Canada border in New York.